-At the end of deployment, before departure of the 109'th to the U.S. or, when there is a change of DC, a meeting should be held between the 109'th and the CPS and EGRIP FOM's in order for the FOMs and DC to sign the mission sheet, incl. the number of flight hours assigned to the different programs.
+At the end of deployment, before departure of the 109'th to the U.S. or, when there is a change of DC, a meeting should be held between the 109'th and the CPS and EGRIP FOM's in order for the FOMs and DC to sign the mission sheet, which includes the number of flight hours assigned to the different programs.

-Updated, March 11, 2017 by J.P.Steffensen
+Updated, February 25, 2018 by J.P.Steffensen